getify/foi-lang/formalization-work/Foi-Specification.md

 **Consuming operations** read into the thunk's value.
 Arithmetic, comparison, logical operators, conditional tests, pattern matches against value patterns, computed record keys, spread (`&thunk`), pick (`thunk.name`), slice (`thunk.[a..b]`), destructure-and-rebind against a thunk source, and explicit `%` forcing all fall in this class.
 A consuming operation requires the thunk's resolved value at the moment of the operation.
 If the thunk is resolved, the value is read cheaply.
 If the thunk is unresolved, the consuming operation cannot complete; instead, the surrounding initializer's evaluation is itself deferred, and the binding being defined adopts a derived thunk pending on the same identifiers.

 The class of an operation is determined by the operation, not by user annotation.
-The user writes ordinary expressions; the language carries thunks through positions that store them and forces them at positions that read them.
-The distinction is invisible to the program text and consistent with the natural reading of each operation.
+The language carries thunks through positions that store them and forces them at positions that read them.
+No syntax marks the distinction.

 #### §2.2.4 Propagation and Deferral Through the Section